The Joy of

 The early years were a piece of cake.
 In 1940 there were 159 workers paying into the system for each beneficiary drawing payments out.
 Tax rates were low and financing non-controversial.
 This allowed Congress to legislate benefits to early recipients that far exceeded the value of their contributions plus interest.
 Ida Fuller, the first American to draw a Social Security check, ultimately received $20,940.85 from a system to which she had contributed a mere $22.

 Later recipients enjoyed similar largesse.
-However, as the number of retirees grew, problems began to mount.
+However, as the number of retirees grew and life expectancies lengthened, problems began to mount.
 By 1960, the number of workers per beneficiary had plunged to five.
-It currently stands at about four and, by 2030 when the final baby boomers will hit the nursing homes in full force, we expect the number to fall almost to two workers per beneficiary.
+It currently stands at about four and, by 2030 when the final baby boomers will hit the retirement in full force, we expect the number to fall almost to two workers per beneficiary.

 As the number of workers per beneficiary falls, a pay-as-you-go Social Security System becomes increasingly untenable.
 Early retirees reaped exorbitant rates of return from the Social Security System, far greater than what they could have obtained themselves with their contributions earning a reasonable rate of return.
 Of course if past recipients received more than the value of their contributions plus a reasonable return, someone eventually must receive less.
 In effect, the overly generous payments to past recipients have created a legacy debt that eventually must be paid by either current or future workers.1 That means that negative rates of return are likely for current or future workers.
 It was relatively easy for past retirees to live off of the contributions of the huge baby-boom generation.
 The boomers will find living off their less numerous children far more difficult.

 Realizing the dilemma, Congress phased in several tax increases to build a trust fund and return the system to a sound actuarial footing.
 Even though these increases have created a large and growing trust fund, it's not enough.
 Now that the baby boomers have begun to retire, the annual surpluses already have turned to deficits.
 In 2010 the Social Security Administration paid out more in benefits than it received in revenues.
-By about 2040, the trust fund will be empty and system will be bankrupt.
-The funding shortfall currently projected over the next 75 years is $3.7 trillion.2
+By about 2034, the trust fund will be empty and system will be bankrupt.
+At that point, projected revenues will be sufficient to cover only about 80 percent of promised benefits.2